 - avoid unlawful discrimination and harassment

 - actively promote equality of opportunity for all

 - give consideration and respect to other people's opinions, circumstances and feelings

 - challenge or report behaviour that is discriminatory

 You must not harass, victimise or discriminate against anyone, on the grounds of their age, gender, sexual orientation, gender reassignment, marital status, religion or belief, disability, race, colour or ethnic/national origins.
 Any action of this nature will be considered a serious disciplinary offence, which could result in dismissal.

-There are references in the employment code to the RCUK SSC Ltd. The full registered name of this company is the Research Councils’ United Kingdom Shared Services Centre Limited.
+There are references in the Employment Code to the UK SBS Ltd or SBS.
+The full registered name of this company is the UK Shared Business Services Limited.